Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, NHL, more

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in fantasy bonus entries.

-DeRozan has scored 19 or more points in two of his last three games.
-He poured in 34 points in Tuesday's 103-87 loss at New York on Tuesday.
-The SportsLine model projects 19.2 points, giving this a 3 out of 5 rating.
+Banchero averages 21.9 points per game this season, and scored just 23 points in the first meeting with Toronto this season.
+The SportsLine model projects 22.2 points, giving this a 3 out of 5 rating.
 Pick it at Underdog:

-Kuzma has recorded six or fewer rebounds in 12 of his last 14 games.
-The SportsLine model projects 5.3 rebounds for Kuzma, giving this a 3.5 out of 5 rating.
+Sharpe grabbed four rebounds in a 115-111 loss at Washington on Tuesday.
+The SportsLine model projects 4.3 rebounds for Sharpe, giving this a 3.5 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

-George has had five or fewer rebounds in three of his last five games.
-In a 139-122 win over the Milwaukee Bucks on Tuesday, he grabbed five rebounds, while pouring in 32 points.
-The SportsLine model projects 4.2 rebounds, giving this a 3.5 rating.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 4.91x.
+Queen averages 12.1 points per game this season, and has reached double-digit scoring in 28 games.
+The SportsLine model projects 12.7 points, giving this a 3.5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.78x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.